datawire/quark/README.md

 ## Running tests

-If you want to quickly run tests in a git checkout of Quark, you can easily do so if you have Docker 1.11 or later installed:
+If you want to easily run tests in a git checkout of Quark, you can do so easily if you have Docker 1.11 or later installed:

-        scrips/run-in-docker.py py.test
+        scrips/with-docker.py py.test

 Or if you want to run just some of the tests:

-        scripts/run-in-docker.py py.test -k "lib"
+        scripts/with-docker.py py.test -k "lib"

-This will use your local checkout, so you can test changes you've made locally in the current checkout.
+This will use your local checkout, so you can test changes (committed or uncommited) that you've made locally in the current checkout.

 ## Next Steps